napoleons-legacy/v2format/README.md

 # V2 Format
-A program formatter for Victoria 2
+A program formatter for Victoria 2.

 ## Usage
-Download `v2format.jar` from the latest release in the release tab.
+Download `v2format.jar` from the latest release in the releases section.

 A default configuration is provided as well.
-It's recommended that formatting is only done in repositories in the chance that a reversion is desired.
+It's recommended that formatting is only done in repositories to control reversions.

 ```
 $ java -jar v2format.jar

 $ java -jar v2format.jar --help

+$ java -jar v2format.jar --mod path/to/mod

+$ java -jar v2format.jar --mod path/to/mod --file path/to/mod/file

 $ java -jar v2format.jar --config path/to/config

-$ java -jar v2format.jar --folder path/to/mod

-$ java -jar v2format.jar --file path/to/file

-$ java -jar v2format.jar --file path/to/file --config path/to/config

-$ java -jar v2format.jar --folder path/to/mod --file path/to/file

-$ java -jar v2format.jar --folder path/to/mod --config path/to/config
+$ java -jar v2format.jar --mod path/to/mod --config path/to/config

-$ java -jar v2format.jar --folder path/to/mod --file path/to/file --config path/to/config
+$ java -jar v2format.jar --mod path/to/mod --file path/to/mod/file --config path/to/config
 ```

-### `--folder`
+### `--mod`

-The `--folder` argument is by default the directory from which `v2format.jar` was executed, also known as the current directory.
+The `--mod` argument specifies the directory to format, bypassing `.mod` file reading.
-The program will then search for a single `.mod` file and open up the mod based off the file results.
+The program searches for a single `.mod` file in the current directory, acquiring the mod directory from it.

-If no `.mod` file is found or multiple are found, the program exits.
+If there is no `.mod` file or multiple exist, the program exits due to not knowing which mod to format.
-In those cases, `--folder` should be used.
+In those cases, `--mod` should be used to specify which mod should be formatted.

 ### `--file`

 The `--file` argument is an optional argument and has no default value.
-If the argument is provided, the program will still search for a `.mod` file and configuration in the same directory.
-The `--folder` argument still applies to defining the mod and configuration.
-If no `.mod` file is found, the program exits.
+The `--mod` argument must be provided in order to use configurations.
+It allows either files or directories to be formatted specifically without the rest of the mod being formatted with it.

-If the file passed in as an argument cannot be formatted by way of its extension or exclusion configuration, the program will exit.
+If the file passed in as an argument cannot be formatted by way of its extension, exclusion configuration, or read/write property, the program will exit.

-Note that it is possible to use the `--folder` argument to indicate the mod to format while passing in an argument to `--file` that is in a different directory.
+Note: it is possible to use the `--mod` argument to indicate the mod to format while passing in an argument to `--file` that is in a different directory.
-It is important to know that excluding files is based off the relative path from the specified mod directory and not some pattern.
+Excluding files is relative to the mod directory path, and not absolute.

 ### `--config`